Milano Design Week 2015

-Fika is a Swedish hardly translatable word, whose basic meaning is «to have a coffee».
-It refers though to a true social institution in Sweden, involving a more undefined concept: meeting a friend, sharing life stories with a coffee and a bun.
+Fika is a Swedish hardly translatable word, whose basic meaning is “to have a coffee”.
+It though refers to a true social institution in Sweden, involving a more undefined concept: meeting a friend, sharing life stories with a coffee or a bun.
+Raumplan set up a collective exhibition at Cascina Cuccagna by inviting 5 designers to dwell on this peculiar Swedish habit.

-The whole set-up is based on the idea of making happenings rather than showing products: that’s why we called it a festival.
-The layout of the space is designed to encourage people to rest, have a coffee and get inspired by the artifacts.
+The whole set-up is based on the idea of performing rather than showing products.
+The layout of the space is designed to encourage people to rest around a long table made to measure for the event.

 People are invited to sit around and have a fika.
-They can have a chat with other guests and enjoy a cup of coffee: a light wooden structure hosts the bar where hot coffee and kanelbulle (a Swedish cinnamon roll) are served.
+They can have a chat with other guests and enjoy a cup of coffee: a light wooden structure hosts the bar where hot coffee is served.

 A project by Raumplan